Sales teams are stuck in a downward spiral of wasted time and inefficiencies, thanks to outdated tactics and a lack of tools.

 These are essential tools for saving a ton of time and addressing lingering inefficiencies.
 Your templates can be built out for all your team members to use and customize for each of their pipelines, so you're not having to reinvent the wheel with each contact.

-For sequences, you can enroll prospects in a series of emails that include personalization tokens and deliver high value messaging to prospects.
+For sequences, you can enroll prospects in email drip campaigns that include personalization tokens and deliver high value messaging to prospects.
 Once a prospect follows a call to action (CTA) within your sequences, your salesperson will automatically get notified so they can reach out instantly.

 Speaking of notifications, these real time alerts are essential to your team's outreach.
 When a prospect is being active and currently engaging with your brand, your sales team can be aware and immediately jump on the line or send a quick email to engage the prospect.